 Prevention of Bad Breath in Dogs

 Since most cases of dog bad breath are caused by periodontal problems, it makes sense to take preventive measures against such problems.
 For example:

 - Brush your dog’s teeth regularly (at least 4 to 5 times a week) to prevent tartar build-up and subsequent periodontal diseases.

-- Use a dental spray such as Dog Breath Freshener – Spray Me.
-This 100% natural mouth spray contains grapefruit seed extract and various herbal oils that can not only freshen a dog’s breath, but also promote oral health inside the mouth, supporting and maintaining healthy teeth and gums.
+- Use a natural dental spray that not only freshens a dog’s breath, but also promotes oral health inside the mouth, supporting and maintaining healthy teeth and gums.

 - Have your dog’s teeth checked and cleaned once a year by a veterinary dentist.

 - Use dog snacks such as hard fresh vegetables and fruit (e.g. carrots and apples) to help keep the teeth clean.

-- Use hard chew toys such as KONG Extreme Toy Dental or toys made from strong hard ropes such as Flossy Chews Cottonblend Color 3-Knot Rope Tug to help clean your dog’s teeth.
+- Use hard chew toys such as KONG toys or toys made from strong hard ropes to help clean your dog’s teeth.

 - Avoid giving your dog sugary or sticky treats such as ice cream, candies, and sweetened milk.
 Sugar can harm their teeth.